I am a Reader in Comparative Politics at King’s College London.

 2015.
 Handbook of Comparative Political Institutions.
 London: Routledge (co-edited with Jennifer Gandhi)

-2024.
-Activation and co-optation: The strategic adoption of compulsory voting in Western Europe.
-Parliamentary Affairs (Forthcoming)
+2025.
+Activation and co-optation: The strategic adoption of compulsory voting in Western Europe. (with Ria Ivandic) Parliamentary Affairs.
+Open access here.

 2021.
 Financial Bailouts and the decline of establishment politics.
 Electoral Studies, Volume 70, April, 102292